TommasoCanc/Balearic-Biodiversity-Center/Balearic Biodiversity/README.md

 | Reptilia           | ITIS             |
 |                    |                  |

-   ### Check taxa distribution
+#### Check taxa distribution

-5. Once we have a good taxonomy list, we need to check each species' distribution to remove those taxa outside their native range.
-To do that, we use the script *01_Distribution_IUCN.R*.
+6. We need to check each species' distribution to remove those taxa outside their native range.
+To do that, we use the script *03_distributionIUCN.R*.
-The result of this script is a data frame containing the native range of each species retrieved from IUCN information.

-Species with a native range out of Spain have to be removed from the original list.
+      The result of this script is a data frame containing the native range of each species retrieved from IUCN at Spanish level.
+Species with a native range out of Spain have to be flagged and finally they will remove from the final checklist.

-Classify the species present in Spain with the label **"present"** whereas the species out of the range with the labe **"absent"**.
+7. We need to add a column in the .csv **higher taxonomy** to include the IUCN flags.

+**Column name**: iucnDistribution
+**Flags**: i) present; ii) absent

-   ***NOTE:*** Species with NA values in the IUCN .csv file do not have information in the IUCN web.
-Taxa without spatial information have to be checked manually.
+ > _**NOTE**_: Species with NA values do not have information in the IUCN web.
+Thus we have to be checked manually.

+   👉 _**Tip**_: We can follow these steps to add IUCN information easily:
+       * Filter the column _country_ for Spain to select the present taxa.
+       * Filter the column _country_ for NA to select the taxa with any information in IUCN.
+       * Filter the column _country_ excluding Spain and NA to select the absent taxa.
+If a taxon has been flagged as present (point 1) has to remain present since the taxon distribution is extended to many countries.

+   📁 Save in **04_IUCN**

-   ### Fauna Europaea download
+#### Fauna Europaea download

 6. With the species list obtained after checked the species distribution, we can download the information stored in Fauna Europaea (https://fauna-eu.org).
 To the scope, we use the script *03_Download_fauna_europaea_v2.R*.
 In this case we can obtain the distribution for Balearic islands.
 In Fauna Europaea the Balearic Islands are identified as *Balearic Is.*.